AnCh7/documentation/machine-learning/notes.md

   Great for 8- and 4-bit inference, great support  through projects such as AutoGPTQ, ExLLaMA, etc. AutoGPTQ support for  training/fine-tuning is in the works.

+- bitsandbytes - Great 8-bit and 4-bit quantization schemes for training/fine-tuning, but for inference GPTQ and AWQ outperform it.

+- AWQ - Great for 8- and 4-bit inference, outperforms GPTQ, and is reorder-free, so is generally faster.

 - GGML is designed for CPU and Apple M series but can also offload some layers on the GPU.

   The ggml file contains a quantized representation of model weights.
 Therefore, lower quality.
 The benefit is 4x less RAM requirements, 4x  less RAM *bandwidth* requirements, and thus faster inference on the CPU.

-- bitsandbytes - Great 8-bit and 4-bit quantization schemes for training/fine-tuning, but for inference GPTQ and AWQ outperform it.
-- AWQ - Great for 8- and 4-bit inference, outperforms GPTQ, and is reorder-free, so is generally faster.
+- GGUF / GGML are file formats for quantized models created by Georgi Gerganov who also created llama.cpp which you need to interact with these files.
+GGUF files usually already include all the necessary files (tokenizer etc.).

 ---